gaojon/sd_rocm/README.md

 Just follow the link to install the latest version of ROCm.
 In following link, it shows how to install ROCm 6.1.6

-https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html
+Just for you reference.
+You don't need to jump to this link. https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html